 The Best Shoes for Midi Length

-Now I said earlier that the longer hem lengths of the 1970s were back in fashion, but that’s not the first time midi and ballerina lengths have been popular.
+Now I said earlier that the longer hem lengths were back in fashion, but this isn’t the first time midi and ballerina lengths have been popular.
 A look back at the last 100 years shows they go in and out of style roughly every 20 years.